FlanZCode/verif/README.md

 To send an email, you can use the `sendMail` function.
 This function generates a random verification code, sends it by email to the user, and stores the code for later verification.

 ### Send an SMS
 To send an SMS, you can use the `sendTwilioMessage` or `sendVonageMessage` functions.
 These functions generate a random verification code, send it by SMS to the user, and store the code for later verification.
+(Only works with Twilio and Vonage for the moment)

 ### Verify a code
 To verify a code, you can use the `verifyCode` function.
 This function checks if the provided code matches the stored code for the user.